About me/ my work

 Funding and deliverables/ outputs

-I have been funded by various bodies including the EU’s Horizon 2020 research and innovation project, the Erasmus+ programme of the European Union, the ESRC, the National Lottery Community Fund, the Lankelly Chase Foundation, the Tides/ Ben and Jerry’s Foundation, Paul Hamlyn Foundation, and various national and international universities.
+I have been funded by various bodies including the EU’s Horizon 2020 research and innovation project, the Erasmus+ programme of the European Union, the ESRC, the National Lottery Community Fund, the Lankelly Chase Foundation, the Tides/ Ben and Jerry’s Foundation, Civic Power Fund, and various national and international universities.

 I have developed and applied a robust and critical research and evaluation framework that examines process and impact outcomes (‘theory of change’) in several research and campaigning projects, and in evaluations of programmes and initiatives.
-This framework enables me to capture learning about process and impact outcomes at individual, group, community and political levels to understand personal and group experiences and gains, and to inform campaigning/ programme/ initiative development, group and community work and action, and political and social (policy) change.
+This bespoke framework enables me to capture learning about process and impact outcomes at individual, group, community and political levels to understand personal and group experiences and gains, and to inform campaigning/ programme/ initiative development, group and community work and action, and political and social (policy) change.
+I also apply traditional theories of change to research and evaluation, where appropriate.

 My work contributes to the following UN Sustainable Development Goals: SDG 1 – No Poverty; SDG 4 – Quality Education; SDG 5 – Gender Equality; SDG 8 – Decent Work and Economic Growth; SDG 10 – Reduced Inequalities; SDG 11 – Sustainable Cities and Communities; and SDG 16 – Peace, Justice and Strong Institutions.